davebenson/doom4-walkthrough/README.md

 Ultra-Nightmare is the same as Nightmare for this information.

+## Runes

+I provide hints about how to complete the Runes Challenges where you come across them.
+These are hints about when to use runes, and how to upgrade them (as easily as possible- both on a single playthrough as well as using Mission Replay).

+### Vacuum

+Easy to get and the most important rune.
+Upgrading is easy as well - jump make sure to remember to equip it after you complete the challenge (it won't remind you in nightmare mode).

+### Dazed and Confused

+This rune comes in handy for the Bosses at the end of Mission 11, and for fulfulling the Combat Challenge "To Be Knighted" for Mission 4: without the Jump Boots, Death From Above Glory Kills on Hell Knights can require some setup.

+### Ammo Boost

+### Equipment Power

+### Seek and Destroy

+### Savagery

+### In-Flight Mobility

+### Armored Offensive

+### Blood-Fueled

+### Intimacy is Best

+### Rich Get Richer

+### Saving Throw

 # Using this Guide
 Secrets, Field Drones, Argent Cells, Rune Challenges are all written in uppercase at their secret location, with dotted notation where the first number is the mission and the secret is the index of the location in the Dossier Overview/Map page.
 For example, SECRET 14.3 would be the third secret in the dossier in mission 14 (but there's really only 13 missions).
 This is intended to facilitate searching.